-Land registries' most important function is the protection they give, which means third parties acting in good faith (i.e., purchasers) can rely on the information they provide.
+Land registries' most important function is to give publicity to legal acts and to provide protection, which means third parties acting in good faith (i.e., purchasers) can rely on the information they provide.
 When bona fide third parties acquire ownership of real estate or any other right in rem for consideration and record their acquisition with the land registry, this purchase cannot be challenged based on circumstances that are not recorded in the land registry.
 Access to land registries is public.